SAP/openui5-docs/docs/Step_4_Calling_a_Function_Import_95e5b87.md

  ![](loio4992f37e491c432995eaae0712ba1a59_HiRes.png "No data visible")

+Since the function import call is not simulated automatically by the mock server, we do not see any data in list, and a failed network call is issued in the developer tools of the browser.

 > ### Tip:
 > In Google Chrome, mocked requests will appear in a debug level log of the console \(both request and response\) and not on the *Network* tab.
 If you do see them in the *Network* tab, they are not mocked and you need to check your code.